How to delay your period - is it safe to take norethisterone?

 Ever wondered what those icky-sticky, thick clumps of blood in your period are?
-They're known as menstrual clots, and they're formed from a mixture of blood cells, tissue from the lining of the womb, and proteins from your blood.
+They're known as menstrual clots, or period blood clots, and they're formed from a mixture of blood cells, tissue from the lining of the womb, and proteins from your blood.

-Firstly, it's important to be aware that everyone has menstrual clots to some extent, and it's not necessarily a sign that anything's wrong.
+Firstly, it's important to be aware that everyone has period blood clots to some extent, and it's not necessarily a sign that anything's wrong.

 "Usually clots occur when the flow is a little bit heavier - generally the first two days of your period," Dr Vanessa Mackay, spokesperson for the Royal College of Obstetricians and Gynaecologists (RCOG) explains.
 "When you're bleeding heavily, the blood pools inside your vagina and it clots, much as it would do if you were bleeding elsewhere."